-4.1 Requirements for Australian-trained applicants
+4.1 Requirements for Australian -trained applicants

 An Australian-trained, local applicant, after acquiring an appropriate Australian academic qualification, must also acquire and demonstrate an appropriate understanding of, and competence in, the Skills, Practice Areas and Values set out in Schedule 3.
-An applicant must usually do this either by attending a practical legal training course or by acquiring supervised workplace experience under a training contract where the relevant understanding and competence are acquired, or by a combination of both methods.
+An applicant must usually do this either by attending a practical legal training course or by acquiring

-For the purpose of this requirement, in some Australian jurisdictions an Australian-trained, local applicant can undertake a training contract with a legal firm, or, in some circumstances, as an employee of a corporation, a court officer or a government official.
+For the purpose of this requirement, in some Australian jurisdictions an Australiantrained, local applicant can undertake a training contract with a legal firm, or, in some circumstances, as an employee of a corporation, a court officer or a government official.